 The Hubs will play host to Basketball England’s Aspire Programme sessions and provide support to clubs and local league providers, as well as hosting workshops on coaching, officiating and sports science.

-A further two regional talent Hubs remain under discussion and will be announced once agreements have been reached.
+The Yorkshire Talent Hub remains under discussion and will be announced once agreements have been reached.